 Who is CoolSculpting Meant For?

 Cool Sculpting is intended for healthy men and women who grapple with stubborn fat bulges that resist diet and exercise.
-Only a skilled practitioner understands how to perform this sensitive fat freezing technique.

-Who is Not Meant for Cool Sculpting?

-Cool Sculpting is not meant as a weight loss programnor is meant to treat obesity.
+Cool Sculpting is not a weight loss program.
 Losing weight shrinks fat cells.
 It does not destroy fat cells.
-This permits the existing to againaccommodate
+This permits the existing fat cells to expand again to accommodate weight gain in the future.

-destroys and Upon weight gain these shrunken fat deposits re-emerge.
-This leads to frustration as the bulges appear once again.
-Unlike precise cooling of fat deposits which ruptures and destroys the fat cells.
+In contrast, Cold Sculpting your fat destroys and eliminates fat cells from the body.
 Frozen fat cells expelled from the body cannot re-expand.
 They do not grow back.
 They are gone for good.

 When will I see results?